pingcap/docs-cn/op-guide/docker-deployment.md

 ---
-title: TiDB Docker Deployment
+title: Deploy TiDB Using Docker
 category: operations
 ---

-# Docker Deployment
+# Deploy TiDB Using Docker

 This page shows you how to manually deploy a multi-node TiDB cluster on multiple machines using Docker.